 In NFIB’s latest Small Business Economic Trends report, a majority of our members cited taxes as their single most important problem.
 And the last time NFIB asked its entire membership to rank issues of concern, taxes occupied the five of the top 10 problems on the list.

-If you have strong feelings about the Internet tax, contact your representatives and share your feelings with them.
+If you have strong feelings one way or the other about the Internet tax, contact your representatives and share your feelings with them.
 But before you do that, take the time to study this issue carefully, keeping in mind that as long as we allow Congress and the president to avoid responsible action on federal spending, the debt and the deficit, there will always be a push for more tax revenue.

 It may seem impossible, given the state of our government today, but with enough grassroots support from small business, meaningful tax reform could become a certainty in its own right.